Nem3sisX/handwritten-digit-classifier/README.md

 # Handwritten Digit Classifier
-Implemented a Convolutional Neural Network on the MNIST database to classify handwritten digits (0-9).
+Implemented a __Convolutional Neural Network__ on the MNIST database to classify handwritten digits (0-9).
 Created a Sequential Model and added the necessary layers to get an accuracy of ~98% in 3 epochs.
-This problem is colloquially referred to as the 'Hello, World!" problem of Deep Learning.
+This problem is colloquially referred to as the __'Hello, World!"__ program of Deep Learning.

 ## Getting Started